-Additionally, a part-time Family Advocate position was created at the Tarrant County Medical Examiner's Office in partnership with Trauma Support Services of North Texas (TSSNT).
-This position is grant-funded through TSSNT and is presently staffed at the TCMEO by Kiva T. Harper.
+The part-time Family Advocate positions continued at the Tarrant County Medical Examiner's Office in partnership with Trauma Support Services of North Texas (TSSNT).
+These positions are grant-funded through TSSNT and are presently staffed at the TCMEO by Kiva T. Harper and Teshia Kyser.
 The Family Advocate identifies deaths related to trauma (accidents, homicides, and suicides), and refers the families of these decedents to resources and benefits that may assist them in their grief.